brookisme/toy_api/README.md

     area: CHOOSE[[1000-9000]]
 ```

 Running `toy_api database example_db` will generate Parquet files in the `tables/` directory with realistic dummy data.
-The see
+See [Database Configuration and Syntax](#database-configuration-and-syntax) for more details.

 ---